Snaacker/Java/README.md

-# Java
-Everything related to Java technologies
+# Everything related to Java technologies